Faculty:Faculty of Medical Science

 Senior Researcher in Anglia Ruskin Health Partnership

-Engward, H. 2014.
+Engward, H., 2014.
 Reflexivity in grounded theory.
-Journal Advanced Nursing.
-In Press.
+Journal of Advanced Nursing.